Generic selectors

 As we move toward transforming how we consume and produce food, we need to consider the role that achieving a sustainable food system will play in the future of food production.
 Many countries are including sustainable recommendations as part of their food based dietary guidelines to encourage their population to reflect on the environmental as well as the health impact of their food choices.
 Many governments globally have stressed the importance of citizen buy-in to ensure the effective implementation of these guidelines.
 Sustainability is a key word for our public to be aware of and by strengthening their understanding of this, it will be easier to integrate environmental recommendations into public health legislation and policy.
 Sustainability is everywhere, including in the food that we consume.

 Hilary McCahill is a registered dietitian fascinated with food safety, quality, and sustainable nutrition.
 She has a qualification in human nutrition and dietetics and is registered in both Ireland and the UK.
-She is passionate about high quality food production and using nutrition communication effectively to breakdown scientific findings to ensure they are accessible to all.
-True to her interest in food safety, she is currently working within the quality sector in food industry.
+She is passionate about high quality food production and using nutrition communication effectively to breakdown scientific findings (to ensure they are accessible to all).